EvanHughes-dev/ChronosUPDATER/README.md

 #### Manual Generation

 Use this only if there is something different about the week (Half day or day off school).
 Hit the **Next Day** button and repeat the process for the next day.
 The application will change the letter day to the next day (From A to B), but feel free to change it as needed.
-When you have reached the day that is different, you can hit **Auto-Fill** to finish the week normally, or you can finish it manually and hit **Send It!** to save the schedule.
+When you have reached the day that is different, you can hit **Auto-Fill** to finish the week normally, or you can finish it manually and hit **Send It!** to save the schedule. **Ability to auto-generate half dates is currently being beta tested as of May 2024**

 **Default** does not allow for edits to be made to the schedule, only auto-generation